 Life is full of unknowns.
 To arrive at planned destinations, we must react to the unknowns with skill, even when this requires deviations from initial plans.
 But adjustments are difficult.
 The strong emotions from disrupted expectations point outwardly, protecting the ego by blaming uncontrolled causes for failures.
 These are the critical junctures—the crossroads that make or break us.

 Dreaming is pleasant, creating an escape from the pains of the present.
 The dwindling bank accounts, the volatile relationships and the monotonous job beg for escape.
 We dream, plan and hope for futures that are different.
 Hopeful thoughts of better futures delight the soul, requiring little effort.
 We naturally dream of positive change.
+We call the ability to imagine the future under varying circumstances as episodic foresight.

 Dreams vary in effectiveness, achievability and accuracy.
 Some seek easy escape routes, engaging in illicit affairs, illegal activities or other ill designed action that creates more problems than resolutions.
 Some dreams are plausible.
 With proper skill, effort and planning can significantly change our lives.
 These are the dreams worth chasing, and courageously fighting through the unplanned obstacles littering the path to success.